gregkorossy/Android-Support-Preference-V7-Fix/README.md

 # Currently this is the available bugfix (*support library rev. 23.3.0*)

 ## NEW!
 The bugfix is available as a gradle dependency

+### Version
+The current version is **23.3.0.4-beta**.
+There's an important change in this version: you won't need to use the `Fix` suffix anymore in your preferences XML file!
+Also, use `PreferenceFragmentCompat` instead of `PreferenceFragmentCompatFix` (but you have to use the custom package name, see details below in the *Quick* section).

+### How to use the library?
 First, **remove** the unnecessary lines of preference-v7 and preference-v14 from your gradle file as the bugfix contains both of them:
 ```gradle
 compile 'com.android.support:preference-v7:23.3.0'